abaretta/nu.baretta.openweathermap/README.md

 # OpenWeatherMap-app for Homey

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.
 Several instances (locations) can run simultaneously.
-Currently the app only includes current weatherconditions, forecasts will be added, as well as flow conditions.
+In version 0.0.6 forecast data is added from the OpenWeatherMap 5-day view, refer to http://openweathermap.org/forecast5.
+During pairing you can choose the 3-hour interval you want to have weather data from.
+Interval 0 gives you data from the currently running 3-hour interval (should be close to the current weather), interval 8 gives data 24 hours ahead, etc.

 The OpenWeatherMap polling is based on the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.